Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/20_chapter-17.md

 What are the characters trying to do?

-1.Save a princess?
+1. Save a princess?

-2.Get revenge on the creatures that ate her family?
+2. Get revenge on the creatures that ate her family?

-3.Take over the world/universe/galaxy?
+3. Take over the world/universe/galaxy?

-4.Make the most powerful AI in the known existence?
+4. Make the most powerful AI in the known existence?

-5.Create the strongest genetically modified solder?
+5. Create the strongest genetically modified solder?

-6.Save a race of aliens on a planet from a cyborg invasion?
+6. Save a race of aliens on a planet from a cyborg invasion?

-7.Protect your kingdom from an invasion of spore monsters?
+7. Protect your kingdom from an invasion of spore monsters?

-8.Be the greatest magic swords master that will ever live?
+8. Be the greatest magic swords master that will ever live?

-9.Create a dimensional parallel world machine to escape your doomed dimension?
+9. Create a dimensional parallel world machine to escape your doomed dimension?

 #### Story Flow & Outline: